batsonjay/uploadDistributor/docs/auth-implementation.md

 - SoundCloud two-step upload process is working correctly
 - The project has a solid foundation for further development

+## Role-Based Access Control

+The role-based access control system has been implemented to ensure that only authorized users can access specific routes and features.
+This is achieved through the following components:

+### Role Verification Middleware

+A middleware function has been created to verify user roles before allowing access to protected routes:

+- `verifyRole(requiredRoles)`: A function that returns an Express middleware to check if the user has one of the required roles
+- `adminOnly`: A convenience middleware that only allows users with the Admin role
+- `anyAuthenticated`: A convenience middleware that allows any authenticated user (Admin or DJ)

+### Protected Routes

+The following routes have been protected with role-based access control:

+- `/upload`: Requires authentication (Admin or DJ role)
+- `/status/:uploadId`: Requires authentication (Admin or DJ role)

+### Testing

+A comprehensive test script has been created to verify the role-based access control implementation:

+- Tests unauthenticated access to protected routes
+- Tests Admin user access to all routes
+- Tests DJ user access to all routes
+- Tests invalid token handling

 ## Next Steps

 - Integrate the authentication system with the real AzuraCast API